Coventry Copsewood F.C.: On the pitch

-During its early years, the team played in the District and Works League, and had large success in the post war years, and then again in the 1970s when they won their league's internal cup four times, the Coventry Evening Telegraph Cup three years running and the Birmingham Junior Cup twice.
+During its early years, the team played in the District and Works League, and had success in the post war years, and then again in the 1970s when they won their league's internal cup four times, the Coventry Evening Telegraph Cup three years running and the Birmingham Junior Cup twice.
 In 1993 the club applied to join the Midland Football Combination.
 They finished 5th in each of their first five years in Division Two, but gained promotion due to their facilities.
-In the 1996–97 season they did the double in Division One, and were promoted to the Premier Division, where they currently play.
+In the 1996–97 season they did the double in Division One, and were promoted to the Premier Division.

-In the early part of the 21st century manager Paul Mills led the club to several finishes near the top of the table, and qualification to the later stages of their cup competitions, being runners up in the Telegraph Cup twice, winning the Coventry Charity Cup three times and winning the Tony Allden Cup.
+In the early part of the 21st century manager Paul Mills led the club to several finishes near the top of the table, and qualification for the later stages of their cup competitions, being runners-up in the Telegraph Cup twice, winning the Coventry Charity Cup three times and winning the Tony Allden Cup.
 Since then, with the departure of Mills, they underwent a rebuilding process and finished mid-table in 2005–06, but slipped to near the bottom of the division in 2006–07.
-In 2008–09 they reached the final of the Coventry Telegraph Cup, losing to local rivals Nuneaton Griff on penalties at the Ricoh Arena.
-They also had an improved finish in the Midland Combination, finishing ninth.
-The reserve side were crowned champions of Coventry Alliance Two for 2008–09.
-They also have the 3rd highest number of teams entered in the Coventry Minor league with 18 teams ranging from u-7 to u-16.
+In 2008 the club reached the Telegraph Cup Final.
+In the 2010–11 season they reached both the League Cup Final and Telegraph Final.
+In the next season, the club won the Coventry Charity Cup.

 Ground

 The team play their home games at Allard Way, which is often used for local cup finals.
 Although around the pitch there is one small stand and a small covered shelter behind one goal.
-The team do have a large (for their level of football) two storey club house which they share with the other sports clubs which together make up the Copsewood Sports and Social Club.
+The team have a two storey clubhouse which they share with the other sports clubs which together make up the Copsewood Sports and Social Club.